 2. Agreement to increase the grant award from the Indigent Defense Commission to Weber County for the provision of indigent defense services in the 2020-21 fiscal year

-Bryan Baron, Deputy County Attorney, stated that
+Mike Bouwhuis, Indigent Defense Coordinator, note that the legislature cut funding earlier in the year due to the pandemic’s economic fallout, which impacted the State Indigent Defense Commission, which impacted grants for the county’s indigent defense services.
+They were able to recover a good portion later this summer and this modification reflects that for specialty contracts to handle homicides, serious sex offenses, etc., and also for the Administrative Assistant to receive a salary increase commensurate with the average for the position in county government.

-Commissioner Jenkins moved to approve the agreement to increase the grant award from the Indigent Defense Commission to Weber County for the provision of indigent defense services in the 2020-21 fiscal year; Commissioner Harvey seconded.
+Commissioner Harvey moved to approve the agreement to increase the grant award from the Indigent Defense Commission to Weber County for the provision of indigent defense services in the 2020-21 fiscal year; Commissioner Jenkins seconded.

 Commissioner Jenkins – aye; Commissioner Harvey – aye; Chair Froerer – aye

-3. resolution appointing a member to the Weber County Boundary Commission
+3. Resolution appointing a member to the Weber County Boundary Commission – Resolution 35-2020

-Matt Wilson, Deputy County Attorney, stated that
+Matt Wilson, Deputy County Attorney, gave a brief overview of the Boundary Commission’s duties involving filed protests regarding annexations.
+He reiterated that the county appoints two county elected officials to the Boundary Commission.
+Commissioner Harvey is currently on that commission and the other position was vacated by former commissioner Gibson.
+A protest relating to the proposed West Weber incorporation is anticipated.
+Commissioner Harvey spoke to the other two commissioners’ expertise and suggested that they serve as the two members on the Boundary Commission.
+Commissioner Harvey’s term expires at the end of 2020.
+Commissioner Jenkins said that his only concern is a conflict of interest because he represents the county in that area and also lives in the city where the conflict exists.
+Commissioner Jenkins had publicly said that he felt that West Weber should be a city but has not been involved in any way.
+Chair Froerer stated that as a Commission they had not taken any position of support or non-support on the incorporation; the commissioners had decided that that was up to the citizens to make that decision.

-Commissioner Jenkins moved to adopt Resolution appointing a member to the Weber County Boundary Commission; Commissioner Harvey seconded.
+Commissioner Harvey moved to adopt Resolution 35-2020 appointing Commissioner Gage Froerer to the Weber County Boundary Commission; Commissioner Jenkins seconded.

 Commissioner Jenkins – aye; Commissioner Harvey – aye; Chair Froerer – aye

-4. contract with Stirrin’ Dirt Racing for the Halloween Havoc Demolition Derby to be held at the Golden Spike Event Center
+4. Contract with Stirrin’ Dirt Racing for the Halloween Havoc Demolition Derby at the Golden Spike Event Center

 Ashton Wilson, County Fair Director, presented this contract.

+Commissioner Harvey moved to approve the contract with Stirrin’ Dirt Racing for the Halloween Havoc Demolition Derby to be held at the Golden Spike Event Center; Commissioner Jenkins seconded.

+Commissioner Jenkins – aye; Commissioner Harvey – aye; Chair Froerer – aye

-H. Commissioner Comments:
+H. Commissioner Comments: Commissioner Harvey recognized Janae Francis, the understudy for online services for county meetings.

-I. Adjourn
+Adjourn

-Commissioner Harvey moved to adjourn at 11:17 a.m.; Commissioner Jenkins seconded.
+Commissioner Harvey moved to adjourn at 10:32 a.m.; Commissioner Jenkins seconded.